DanielPerezMoralesDev13/Lua-guide/README.md

 - *`file3.lua`: A file containing loops and control structures in Lua.*

 *If you have any questions or suggestions, feel free to open an issue or send a pull request.
 Enjoy learning Lua!*

+## **Contributions**

+> Contributions are welcome!
+If you have suggestions, corrections, or wish to add additional content to this project, feel free to open an issue or submit a pull request.
+Your help is essential in making this project a comprehensive and up-to-date reference for the development community.

+## **License**

+> This repository is published under the MIT License.
+Feel free to use, modify, and distribute the content according to the terms of this license.